ustclbh/LaneSegNet/README.md

 Thank you for your attention!
-The code will be released no later than 2/24/2025.
+We are refactoring the code into a more concise structure and will release it no later than 2/24/2025.